dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 ## Application protection policies for protected browsers

-Because Edge and Managed Browser have integration with the Intune SDK, you can also apply app protection policies to them, including:
+Because Microsoft Edge and Managed Browser have integration with the Intune SDK, you can also apply app protection policies to them, including:
 - Controlling the use of cut, copy, and paste.
 - Preventing screen captures.
 - Ensuring corporate links open only within managed apps and browsers.